UCSCLibrary/ScoobySnacks/README.md

 This project is currently designed on Hyrax 2.0.

+The documentation for this gem is currently outdated.
+Some major updates to both the gem and the documentation are expected in Spring 2019.

 ## The Metadata Schema in Configuration Files

 The most important goal of this gem is to define the metadata schema entirely within a standardized set of configuration files, without hard coding any metadata information into the application itself.
 Defining standards for those metadata configuration files is a significant task that we should think about together if we want to use this approach.